yarkhinephyo/blog/blog/_posts/2022-04-05-speed-up-python-with-ctypes.markdown

     return count
 {% endhighlight %}

-Let's see the number of primes in a list of 2 million integers.
+Let's see the number of primes in a list of 1 million integers.
 Note that we use consecutive numbers for the example but it does not have to be.

 {% highlight python %}
 from prime import num_primes
-from timeit import default_timer as timer

-MAX_NUM = 2000000
+MAX_NUM = 1000000
 num_list = list(range(MAX_NUM))

-start = timer()
+def timeit_function():
-count = num_primes(num_list)
+    return num_primes(num_list)
-end = timer()

-print(f"Primes: {count}\tTime: {end - start:.5f}")
+print(timeit_function())
 {% endhighlight %}

-It takes around 11 seconds to run.
+It takes around 3.4 seconds to run.
 How can we speed this up?

 {% highlight none %}
->>> python test_prime_python.py
+>>> python -m timeit -n 5 -s 'import test_python as t' 't.timeit_function()'
-Primes: 1850794 Time: 11.19396
+Primes: 921295
+5 loops, best of 5: 3.4 sec per loop
 {% endhighlight %}

 ### Why Python threading module does not work